 Self-Driving Cars – Although currently not an issue that would commonly arise, as the development of self-driving vehicles continues, so do the threats surrounding them.
 Should the internet-connected system of the vehicle be hacked, the hacker could hijack the brakes and steeling wheel remotely.

 As terrifying as these possibilities are; like with any internet based device, steps can be taken to prevent cyber-attacks.
-Whether it be secure passwords, which you can learn more about in Complete I.T.’s blog here, or through a multi-layered approach to your system security – you can protect yourself against these new cyber threats.
-Our helpful staff can also help, contact High Wycombe, Bristol, Swindon, Oxford, London, or Peterborough today!
+Whether it be secure passwords, which you can learn more about in Complete I.T.’s blog, or through a multi-layered approach to your system security – you can protect yourself against these new cyber threats.
+Our helpful staff can also help, contact Birmingham, Bristol, London, Manchester, Oxford, Peterborough, Swindon or Thames Valley today!